-The best time to eat apples are in the morning as its pectin helps the intestines and prevents carcinoma.
+The best time to eat apples is in the morning as its pectin helps the intestines and prevents carcinoma.

 For diabetic patients, a gap of two hours after the meal and one hour before the meal is advisable in the context of fruit eating.

-The best time to eat nuts is at lunch and the worst time is at dinner.
+When to eat nuts?
+The answer is lunch and the worst time would be at dinner.
 Nuts are cardio-protective foods and have high amounts of vegetable protein and fat, mostly unsaturated fatty acids.
 They are also dense in a variety of other nutrients and provide dietary fiber, vitamins (folic acid, niacin, tocopherols, and vitamin B6), minerals (calcium, magnesium, potassium) and many other bioactive constituents such as phytosterols and phenolic compounds

 Eat potatoes in the morning.
 They act as fuel to start your day and make your body retain water.
 They are rich in minerals.
 Avoid them at dinner time as they are rich in calories.

 When to eat cheese?
 The best time to eat cheese is at breakfast as it prevents weight gain and bloating.
 The worst time is at dinner as it is heavy to digest and can lead to indigestion and weight gain.